Getting started

 This parameter can have the following values depending upon where it is being used:

 1. left, right, top, bottom can be to control the position of padding when used with pad resize.
-Learn from example.
+Learn from examples.

 2. center, top, left, bottom, right, top_left, top_right, bottom_left and bottom_right can be used to define relative cropping during extract crop.
 Learn from examples.